I-2-1-86.Formal Requests for Clarification - Procedures

 As used herein, HO staff and ALJs include staff and ALJs in a National Hearing Center.

-As set forth in this subsection, there are two distinct steps to obtain formal clarification from the AC:
+As set forth in this subsection, there are two required steps to obtain formal clarification from the AC:

 First, an ALJ must obtain approval from HO management to request clarification (see B.1. below); and